yeehaa123/rizom-monorepo/apps/yeehaa.io/src/content/Posts/economy-of-garbage.md

 createdAt: 2024-09-15T10:01:18.899Z
 updatedAt: 2024-09-15T10:01:18.899Z
 publishedAt: 2024-09-15T10:01:18.899Z
-bannerImageURL: e5c7b17962063bc8f50e650a0ae1bb4e.png
+bannerImageURL: f751f50cf955ea6d0d08673df8eab8d4.png
-excerpt: Decentralization's cultural techniques can mitigate fragmentation's negative effects.
-However, blockchain's potential as an immutable ledger is overshadowed by cryptocurrency's promise of instant wealth.
-Critics argue decentralization leads to fragmentation, but this overlooks new forms of connection and collaboration.
+excerpt: The article explores decentralization, excess, and waste in relation to economy and culture.
+It critiques blockchain's current manifestation and draws on philosophical ideas to argue for embracing abundance and waste as intrinsic to nature and culture.
-description: The article "Economy Of Garbage" explores the concept of decentralization and its relationship with fragmentation, critiquing the excess mindset in cryptocurrency.
-It discusses the potential of decentralized systems for collaboration and examines the historical context of capitalism's pursuit of limitless resources.
-The piece delves into Georges Bataille's economy of excess, challenging traditional economic frameworks and emphasizing the importance of embracing waste.
-It concludes by analyzing Shraddha Borawake's artistic practice, which blurs the lines between nature, culture, and trash, highlighting the distributed and composite nature of these realms.
+description: The article "Economy Of Garbage" explores the concept of decentralization and its relationship with fragmentation, excess, and waste.
+  It critiques the current manifestation of decentralization in blockchain and cryptocurrency, drawing on ideas from Walter Benjamin and Georges Bataille.
+  The piece argues for embracing abundance and waste as intrinsic to nature and culture, challenging traditional notions of scarcity and purity.
+It highlights the work of Shraddha Borawake, who reframes garbage as art, blurring lines between nature, culture, and trash.
 tags:
   - economy
   - waste
-  - blockchain
   - abundance
+  - decentralization
-  - decentralize
+  - culture
 course: waste-education
 ---
 Decentralization should not be confused with fragmentation.
 When implemented thoughtfully, decentralization's cultural techniques can actually mitigate the negative effects of fragmentation.
 However, the most prominent contemporary manifestation of decentralization has fallen prey to an excess mindset.
 The initial excitement surrounding blockchain's potential as an immutable and incorruptible ledger has been overshadowed by cryptocurrency's promise of instant wealth—a notion that often resembles a pyramid scheme.